hmrc/http-verbs/README.md

 * There is an `HttpReads[Either[UpstreamErrorResponse, JsResult[A]]]` defined for reading Json responses, which additionally will return all Json errors as JsError.
 * For previous behaviour, use `HttpReads[A]`, which will throw exceptions for all errors.

+#### HttpResponse

+The trait for HttpResponse will be replaced with a case class.
+You should only create instances with the `HttpResponse.apply` function, and not extend it.
+If your clients previously relied on an instance of `WSHttpResponse` being returned, they will have to change to use the `HttpResponse` abstraction.

+#### Exceptions

+The new `HttpReads` instances only return `UpstreamErrorResponse` for failures returned from upstream services.
+They will no longer return `HttpException` which will be reserved for problems in making the request (e.g. `GatewayTimeoutException` for timeout exceptions and `BadGatewayException` for connect exceptions), and originate in the service itself.
+The trait `UpstreamErrorResponse` will be replaced with a case class, and the subclasses `Upstream4xxResponse` and `Upstream5xxResponse` have been deprecated in preparation.
+If you need to pattern match on these types, use `UpstreamErrorResponse.Upstream4xxResponse` and `UpstreamErrorResponse.Upstream5xxResponse` instead.

 ## Adding to your build